 Rock Creek Lake Trail Loop

-For your first altitude “easy days”, drive 1 mile up the road (the asphalt was hot) and parked in the “Group Site” at Rock Creek Lake.
+For your first altitude “easy day”, drive 1 mile up the road (the asphalt is hot) and park in the “Group Site” at Rock Creek Lake.
 In Mid-June the “Group” side is pretty mellow.
 Park all the way at the end, walk through the gate and take the trail to the “Group Camping” sites.
 The path is beautiful and the group sites (most were empty in June) are a peaceful place to enjoy nature, take photos, wade in the water or read a book!
 We only saw a few hikers and fisherman on this side of Rock Creek Lake in June!

 The Pond Loop or Hanging out by the Pond at Rock Creek Lodge